GabrielOliveira-1/itemsinventory/README.md

 #2.
 Then write "node .\server.js" and press enter to initialize server.

 #3.
-Open login.html file and and login with any of the users present at 'user_file.JSON' or create a new one to use the application.
+Open login.html file on browser and login with any of the users present at 'user_file.JSON' or create a new one to use the application.

 Thank you for your patience.